Clare Beresford, CBT, EMDR, Counselling

 - Negative self-talk, not feeling “good enough” (Low self-esteem)

-- Lack of motivation or loss of meaning to your life (Depression)
+- Lack of motivation, sadness or loss of meaning to your life (Depression)

 - Intrusive thoughts and memories, flashbacks, avoidance, anger, hyper-vigilance (Post Traumatic Stress Disorder)